BlueRedSkyLTD/PowerDir/PowerDir/doc/Get-PowerDir.md

 PS C:\> d \`$RecycleBin
 ```
 Display content in the Recycle Bin in Windows System.
-Must use the backtick chat before `$`to escape it.
+Must use the backtick char before `$`to escape it.

 ### Example 8
-Edit your profile and add the following aliases
 ```powershell
 PS C:\> notepad $Profile